 An interview with the associate dean for academic advising may be required.

-A student who has been suspended, and who has returned to St. Lawrence, will be allowed up to three semesters to achieve a cumulative grade point average of at least 2.0.
+A student who has been suspended, and who has returned to St. Lawrence, may, under exceptional circumstances, be allowed up to three semesters to achieve a cumulative grade point average of at least 2.0.

 Expulsion